 - to develop at-sea deployment techniques and to evaluate various programs to ensure maximum recovery of tags

-AFRF believes those directly and indirectly depending on albacore harvesting and processing contribute financially to this project.
-We are asking west coast associations, commissions, and others to consider this.
-In return you will be added to the updates on this information as well as recognition to the public and industry.
+Those who directly and indirectly depend on albacore health, harvest, and processing contribute financially to this project.
+We are asking West Coast associations, commissions, and others to consider contributing to this research.

-OVERVIEW: Stephanie Snyder will provide the American Fishermen’s Research Foundation with analytical reports and presentations of data collected through the Albacore Archival Tagging Program.
-By collaborating with members of AFRF and scientists at NOAA, she will bring to this project her experience with both movement data and remote sensing data to deliver timely first looks at newly recovered tags as well as in depth analysis to understand patterns across fish.
-In addition to the analysis, she will advocate for the continued funding of the tagging program through annual program productivity reports to the Southwest Fisheries Science Center.
+Staff will provide analytical reports and presentations of data collected through the program.
+Working with members of AFRF and scientists at NOAA, this will bring to the project staff experience with both movement data and remote sensing data, to deliver timely first looks at newly recovered tags as well as in-depth analysis.
+We will advocate for the continued funding of the tagging program through annual program productivity reports to the Southwest Fisheries Science Center.

 • News & Updates: A prompt “first look” into the tracks and behavior of new recoveries as well as reports on deployment trips.

 • Insights into albacore behavior: Scientific analysis of the tagging data that provides an understanding of albacore diving behavior and migration within the context of dynamic oceanographic conditions.

 • Program promotion and funding: Promotion of the importance of the tagging program to the management of the albacore fishery.